 Pendulum: The United States Example, and

 Digital Activism: Youth Education in the Plutocratic and Unilateral United States of the Early 21st Century

 By John Smart.
 From Thinking Creatively in Turbulent Times, Howard Didsbury, Ed., World Future Society, 2004.

 (minor edits 2005, 2013)

 The first essay, the The Political-Economic Pendulum, offers a big picture perspective on the interrelationships between U.S. political and economic systems, and their historical and expected future dynamics.
 It suggests that the long-term trend of increasing political and economic plutocracy seen in the U.S. over the last 25 years is on a simple pendulum that must eventually swing back to a more democratic regime in coming years.
 It observes that this dynamic has existed throughout human civilization.
-It also proposes that the pendulum dynamic, while an important shaper of near-term social conditions, is much less future-important than the accelerating technological environment in which we find ourselves embedded.
+It also proposes that the pendulum dynamic, while an important shaper of near-term social conditions, is much less future-important than the accelerating technological changes in which we find ourselves embedded.

 The second essay, Digital Activism, briefly considers accelerating globalization, the emerging intelligent interfaces (conversational (linguistic) user interface, etc.) to the world's computing systems, and the interplay between sociotechnological complexity and youth education.
-It proposes a few personal steps toward educational reform that we can take within the present plutocratic and unilateral political climate in the United States.
+It proposes a few personal steps that we can take to drive accelerating change while living in a presently plutocratic political environment in the United States.